ivclab/agegenderLMTCNN/README.md

 ## Citing Paper
 If you find our works useful in your research, please consider citing:

-	@inproceedings{Lee2018JointEO,
+	@inproceedings{lee2018joint,
-	  Title   = {Joint Estimation of Age and Gender from Unconstrained Face Images using Lightweight Multi-task CNN for Mobile Applications}, Author  = {Lee, Jia-Hong and Chan, Yi-Ming and Chen, Ting-Yen and Chen, Chu-Song}, booktitle = {IEEE International Conference on Multimedia Information Processing and Retrieval (MIPR)}, year    = {2018},
+	title={Joint Estimation of Age and Gender from Unconstrained Face Images using Lightweight Multi-task CNN for Mobile Applications}, author={Lee, Jia-Hong and Chan, Yi-Ming and Chen, Ting-Yen and Chen, Chu-Song}, booktitle={2018 IEEE Conference on Multimedia Information Processing and Retrieval (MIPR)}, pages={162--165},
-	  pages   = {162-165}
+	year={2018},
+	organization={IEEE}
 	}

 ## Prerequisition